MERVA 40' 1932 Pilothouse Cruiser, built by F. W. Morriss

 In keeping with his careful choices of materials and design, Mr. Morriss was a remarkable builder.

 All hull fasteners were coated with anti-corrosion paint.
-Each hull plank is exactly fitted to it’s neighbour, there is no caulk.
+Each hull plank is exactly fitted to it’s neighbor, there is no caulk.
 Merva was built to last, and last she has.

 Uncommonly, virtually all her milled parts are symmetrical from one side to the other - a piece from the port side cabin trim, if duplicated exactly in it’s mirror image, will fit precisely in it’s corresponding starboard side place.

-All the slots in the heads of all visible fasteners in the mahogany cabinetry and cabin panelling line up vertically, “soldiered” as it is referred to.
+All the slots in the heads of all visible fasteners in the mahogany cabinetry and cabin paneling line up vertically, “soldiered” as it is referred to.

 Her interior is compact and traditional, with two built-in, long narrow railway-car style settees on either side of the long saloon.
 At it’s centre is a large dining table that folds on both sides, leaving a long narrow centre surface.
 There are two small hanging lockers astern and two mahogany cabinets forward in the saloon with holders for china and tea service built in.
 A long drawer hides under the cockpit deck, and is accessed from in the saloon by removing the steps up to the stern companionway.